uceibra/Networks-Project/README.md

 # 4) knowledge expansion
 The code uses  additional features that can be found in "Finalised-knowledge-graph (3).xlsx" for the knowledge expansion.
 Results were exported, and can be found in "Features.xlsx".

+# DISSERTATION(MAJA)
+In addition to mine and Diana's work I uploaaded two files (one is the edited phytone code for the network creation and the other is the excel part for the validation work).
+I kept our work too if someone whants to refer to it.